-As a community across Australia we focus in on key areas that will be most effective in progressing change, and are involved in a number of activities to take action.
+As a community of volunteers across Australia we focus in on key areas that will have the greatest influence on democracy.
 At Citizens’ Climate Lobby we refer to these as the “5 levers of political will” and they are:

 We realise that if we are to effectively reduce emissions in Australia and accelerate the transition to a zero carbon economy, there needs to be government policy in place.
-Government incentives play a vital role in the progress of change, and we want to do all we can to ensure effective climate policy is implemented.
+Government incentives play a vital role in the speed of change, and we want to do all we can to ensure effective climate policy is implemented.
 That’s why we engage ourselves in the political process and build relationships with politicians at Federal, State and Local level from every political party:

 - We write to MPs.

 - Arrange lobby meetings to discuss Australian Climate Dividend and other climate solutions.

 - Become liasons with the MP’s office.

-- We further our knowledge on climate change issues and solutions to become better informed and prepared for lobby meetings.
+- We further our knowledge on climate change issues and solutions to become informed and prepared for lobby meetings.

 Media coverage deeply influences public opinion and public understanding of the urgency and extent of climate change, and also effective policies that will be accepted and embraced by the public.
 The power and influence of media on democracy and the public perception of climate change in Australia is incredibly important.
-That’s why we are active and involved in a variety of media, as well as utilise media to increase CCL’s exposure, build a media presence and build relationships with members of the media.
+That’s why we are active and involved in a variety of media, as well as utilise media to increase our exposure, media presence and build relationships with members of the media.
 We do the following:

 - Write online articles and blogs.